vagrant plugin install vagrant-vmware-desktop

 git clone https://github.com/clong/DetectionLab.git

-At this point in time, we can bring up DetectionLab using the vagrant up --provider=<provider>
+At this point in time, there are two ways to bring up DetectionLab.
+We can bring up the hosts one at a time using vagrant up --provider=<provider>

 command.
 The provider options are virtualbox